svn2github/freedos-32/fd32/modules/unicode/README.txt

 The FreeDOS-32 Unicode Support Library is released under the terms of the GNU General Public License.
-A copy of the license is available in the file "GPL.txt" stored in the "drivers" directory.
+A copy of the license is available in the file "GPL.txt" stored in the top directory of the FreeDOS-32 sources.